-What is Bond Fund?
+What Is A Bond Fund?

 These funds usually invest in the following:

-#1 – Corporate Bonds
+#1 – Corporate Bond Funds

 #2 – Government Bonds

 They are the safest type of funds because there is a government guarantee.

 #3 – Municipal/Local Authority Bonds